 In creative writing courses, students read and study collections of fiction, poetry, drama, or creative non-fiction written by established and well-known authors, and they explore what makes literature a skilled craft.
 Critical analysis of the texts leads to discussions of writing strategies-point of view, literary device, structure-that students then employ and examine in their own writing through a series of exercises and peer workshops.
 By the end of the session, students will have completed a writing portfolio of their work.

 Expository Writing Program

-In expository writing courses, students read and analyze texts and subjects from literature, history, political science, or psychology and learn how to construct arguments about them.
+In expository writing courses, students read and analyze texts and subjects from literature, history, or psychology and learn how to construct arguments about them.
 Professors spend class time discussing the issues raised in the reading and identifying why certain rhetorical strategies work and how students can achieve them in their own writing.
 This critical inquiry gives students the tools they need to develop their own positions and write their own expository essays, which then become part of the class′s collection of texts to discuss.
 By the end of the two weeks, students will have written their own anthology of essays.

 In addition to traditional coursework, the Institute offers a variety of intellectual activities.
 In the evenings, students, Rhodes faculty, and guest lecturers participate in “Brain Candy,” an evening lecture and reading series with topics such as "Homer Economicus Responds to Incentives", "How liberated, really, is Sex and the City?” and "Terrorism and National Security.”